mfranczy/wg-image-compatibility/docs/proposals/PROPOSAL_B.md

 - System

 That is duplicated from the [Node Feature Discovery](https://github.com/kubernetes-sigs/node-feature-discovery/tree/master/source) project.
-There is a possibility that we could cooperate with NFD community, contribute and import source code responsible for features detection.
+There is a possibility that we could cooperate with NFD community, contribute and/or import the source code responsible for the features detection.

 ### Security